Sandilands nature reserve given go-ahead

-The National Trust at Sandilands is celebrating the approval of plans to create a wetland nature reserve and multi-purpose visitor hub on the Lincolnshire coastline, with work set to begin late summer 2024.
+The National Trust at Sandilands celebrated the approval of plans to create a wetland nature reserve and multi-purpose visitor hub on the Lincolnshire coastline, with work beginning in late summer 2024.

-The transformation of the landscape will bring Sandilands back to its natural roots with open water, islands, reedbeds and ponds complete with walkways and boardwalks.
-There will be swathes of grasslands and plenty of sand-dunes to encourage local wildlife and migratory birds to settle, rest or start families.
+The transformation of the landscape is bringing Sandilands back to its natural roots, with open water, islands, reedbeds and ponds, complete with walkways and boardwalks.
+Swathes of grasslands and plentiful sand dunes will encourage local wildlife and migratory birds to settle, rest or even start families.

-They are all essential elements for protecting our local climate and will inspire people to create special memories surrounded by the beauty of the natural world.
-Sandilands will be a haven for wildlife where people can connect with different plants, animals and environments throughout the whole year.
+These are all essential elements in protecting the local climate and inspiring people to create special memories, surrounded by the beauty of the natural world.
+With so much progress made, Sandilands will soon become a haven for wildlife and people.

 Kirsty James, General Manager for Sandilands, said: